jasonwryan/jasonwryan.github.com/source/_posts/2014-09-20-multiarch.markdown

 [Arch Linux ARM](http://archlinuxarm.org/ 'AL ARM home page') is an entirely *separate* distribution and, while they share features with Arch, support for each is restricted to their respective communities.
-It is with this consideration in mind that I had begun to think about multiarch support in PKGBUILDs, particularly in the packages that I maintain in the AUR.
+It is with this consideration in mind that I had begun to think about multi-arch support in PKGBUILDs, particularly in the packages that I maintain in the AUR.

 I have